 Did you know 15-year-olds can ride mopeds legally in Minnesota?
 They can, after they’ve taken our three-hour Moped Safety Course and passed Minnesota’s knowledge and skills tests.
 Minnesota law defines a moped as a two-wheeled vehicle with engine displacement of not more than 50 cc, less than 2 hp, and capable of no more than 30 mph.
-Our classroom-only course is a great introduction to riding and is currently sponsored by our friends at Starr Cycle in North Mankato.
-This three-hour course is required for anyone 15 years of age or older who doesn’t have a driver’s license and wants to legally ride a moped on the street.
-You have to be at least 14 years old to take the course, but you’ll have to wait until you’re 15 to get your permit.
+Our classroom-only course is a great introduction to riding and is currently ONLINE.
+This three-hour course is required for anyone 14 years of age or older who doesn’t have a driver’s license and wants to legally ride a moped on the street.
+If you are 14 years old you can still take the course, but you’ll have to wait until you’re 15 to get your permit.
 After completing our Moped Safety Course, you can earn your moped permit by passing the knowledge test and skill test at a state exam station.
 Call, text, or email Brent at 507-630-0551 to ask about anything related to moped courses.
-Our Moped Safety Course costs $55.00.
+Our Moped Safety Course costs $65.00.

-Moped classes will be held on the following dates:
+2023 Moped Safety Courses will be held ONLINE on the following dates:

 Register Now! to save your spot.
-We’ll accept last-minute registrations if space is available, but these classes will fill quickly!
+We’ll accept last-minute registrations if space is available.

 Here is a review of the steps to getting your Moped Instruction Permit:

 - First, successfully complete our Moped Safety Course and earn a state-required course completion card.